“If you want the people to understand you, invite them to your life and let them see the world from your window.”

 You may wish to read the backstory, just to have a little more understanding.
 Nothing fills in all the gaps, even if you read the entire blog and both books.
 But it all helps.

 I am sincerely grateful for your interest in the Accepting the Gift of Caregiving series of caregiver books.
-My wish is that you will become inspired caregivers, family members and friends.
+My wish is that you will become an inspired caregiver as your life’s journey carries on.

 Thank you . . .
 Judith Allen Shone